kubeflow/fairing/README.md

 - **docker:** Uses a local docker daemon to build and push the container image for your training job to your container image registry.

-The **deployer** defines how a training job gets launched.
-It uses the image produced by the builder to run the training job on Kubernetes.
+The **deployer** defines where Kubeflow Fairing will deploy and run your training job.
+The deployer uses the image produced by the builder to deploy and run your training job on Kubeflow or Kubernetes.

 - **Job:** Uses a Kubernetes Job resource to launch your training job.
 - **TfJob:** Uses the TFJob component of Kubeflow to launch your